mit-acl/clipper/README.md

 With MKL, we have found an almost 2x improvement in runtime over the MATLAB implementation.
 On an i9, the C++/MKL implementation can solve problems with 1000 associations in 70 ms.

+**Note:** Currently, MATLAB bindings do not work if either BLAS or MKL are enabled.
+Python bindings do not work if MKL is enabled.

 ### Including in Another C++ Project

 A simple way to include `clipper` as a shared library in another C++ project is via `cmake`.
 This method will automatically clone and build `clipper`, making the resulting library accessible in your main project.
 In the project `CMakeLists.txt` you can add